 Wake up refreshed in this tropical paradise and journey with us on our included tour of the Lyon Arboretum & Botanical Gardens.
 The many gardens include a world renowned collection of more than 5,000 tropical plant species, The Hawaiian Ethnobotany Garden, which showcases plants that are all documented to have been used for such diverse purposes as construction of traditional homes and canoes, making and dying of kappa (barkcloth), food and storage, weapons, tools, adornment and ceremonial use.
 Learn how The Arboretum supports Hawaii’s horticultural and agriculture industries, and how it works to preserve & restore Hawaii’s tropical forests.

 Next we learn about the cultures and traditions of the native people of Hawaii with a visit to the Bishop Museum.
 Our guide will acquaint us with key moments in Hawaiian history and their beliefs.
 Learn how the locals live and work; focusing on the importance of the land and nature in daily life.
-Enjoy a variety of exhibits, including a lava demonstration that is always very interesting.
+Enjoy a variety of exhibits are always very interesting.
 This is a great way to learn about the real Hawaii.
 Enjoy an included lunch before returning to the hotel in the early afternoon for free time to enjoy Waikiki Beach, only steps away from our hotel.
 Make the most of your time in paradise!
 (B, L)

 Day 3: Honolulu Depart 7:00 PM